 Later in the day, disembark on North Seymour, a small uplifted island, where you will walk right up to bird nesting colonies of the two species of frigate birds, as well as blue-footed boobies and swallow-tailed gulls.
 Depending on the season, you may get to experience their spectacular mating ritual display and dances.

 Mosquera is a small islet located between Baltra Island and North Seymour.
-It is home to one of the largest sea lion colonies and is also a haven for shorebirds.
-Orcas occasionally come to the islet to feed on the sea lions.
+It is home to one to a large sea lion colonies and is also a haven for shorebirds, and orcas are occasionally seen too.

 After this visit, the ship will sail to Baltra where you will disembark and transfer to the airport for your flight back to the mainland.